DanielSiepmann/typo3-extension-workshop/Documentation/source/Views.rst

 We already saw sections to make a single template easier to manage.
 For re-using parts between multiple templates there are Partials.

-Partials are like Templates and can be rendered via:
+Partials are like templates and can be rendered via:

 .. code-block:: html
    :linenos: